sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. A slow receiver that reaches overflow state causes drop of repeated events and send only the last instance.
 2. During downtime of main receiver, the events cache service, drops repeated events and provide only the last instance.
 3. The internal listener for published events missed to receive an event.
+   - This could be due to one/more publishers publishing at a combined rate going above 10K/second.
+   - The eventd service is down.
+   - An overloaded internal control plane state making the local listener for events running too slow.

-Among the three, onhly the third scenario is a real message drop.
-In the cases 1 & 2, it can be seen as avoiding duplicates when resource conservation is demanded.
+Among the three, only the third scenario is a real message drop.
+In the cases 1 & 2, it can be seen as suppression of repeats to conserve resource with no real loss of data as last incidence is sent.
 Hence only messages missed by listener, is accounted into reliability measure computation.

 All stats related to main receiver is recorded in STATE-DB.
 Refer STATS section for details.